AviatrixSystems/Docs/HowTos/config_FortiGate.rst

 The goal of this document is to provide a step by step guide to launch and configure one or more Fortigate Next Generation Firewall instances to be integrated with Aviatrix Firewall Network.
 This setup will include basic “allow-all”  policies to serve as initial configuration to validate intended traffic is passing through the firewall instance.
-Fortinet’s documentation should be consulted for configuration of security policies and features.
+Fortinet’s documentation should be consulted for the configuration of security policies and features.

 Setup details
 --------------
-The instance will have to be launched in Firewall Network VPC and appropriate subnets based on the availibity zone.
+The instance will have to be launched in Firewall Network VPC and appropriate subnets based on the availability zone.
 Each FW instance will have 3 interfaces that will have the following roles:

 - Eth0 → Management Interface
 - Eth1 → Transit Gateways traffic